hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/4-cifx-pci-monitoring-industrial-communication/README.md

 <br>

-You can enter the screens by touching **\[Service > 19: Industrial Communication Monitoring]**, and check the details such as the set firmware information, communication status, and communication configuration in relevant screens.
+You can enter the screens by touching **\[Service > 19: Industrial Communication Monitoring]**, and check the details such as the set PCI Slot information, communication status, and communication configuration in relevant screens.

 <br>

 {% hint style="info" %}
    - Using the **\[Restart]** button, you can restart the industrial communication of the PCI communication card.

-   - Please check the status of the slot, firmware, and device.
+   - Please check the status of the slot, PCI Slot, and device.

    - For the master, check whether the number of the configured and active slaves matches the number of configured slaves.
 {% endhint %}